Dutch Oven Lasagna Recipe

 Tips and Tricks

-• Use Parchment Paper: Lining the Dutch oven with parchment paper helps prevent sticking and makes cleanup a breeze.
+- Lining the Dutch oven with parchment paper helps prevent sticking and makes cleanup a breeze.

-• Maintain Even Heat: For the perfect campfire lasagna, maintain heat both on top and bottom of your Dutch oven (a campfire with coals on both sides works best).
+- Maintain even heat.
+For the perfect campfire lasagna, maintain heat both on top and bottom of your Dutch oven (a campfire with coals on both sides works best).
 Rotating the Dutch oven occasionally can help avoid hot spots.

 Frequently Asked Questions